Expertise

 Overview

 I'm a senior medical science liaison with the respiratory team at GSK.
-I'm responsible for providing science communication to healthcare providers in southern Texas for GSK's portfolio of medicines for asthma, COPD, RSV, and rare eosinophilic diseases.
+I provide science communication to healthcare providers in south Texas for GSK's portfolio of medicines for asthma, COPD, RSV, and rare eosinophilic diseases.

 With my rigorous training and diverse background, I offer a unique combination of biomedical expertise, superior communication skills, and keen life science business acumen.